 - supinated, also known as underhand

-So say you’re working out your back with a row, you can hit different parts easily just by switching up your grip after you’ve done one grip for a few weeks.
+So say you’re working out your back with a row—you can hit different parts easily just by switching up your grip after you’ve done one grip for a few weeks.

 You can also switch up your hand position.
 When it comes to something like a push-up, bringing your hands closer together into a diamond position will put a bit more stress on your triceps on your arms.
 If you flare your elbows out wider, it’ll hit your pecs in your chest area a bit more.

 Lastly, you can switch up your stance with your feet.
 When it comes to something like the deadlift, a hip-hinge movement, you can grab the weight between your legs and stand wider like the dumbbell sumo deadlift exercise.
-This will keep you more upright and can be a simpler exercise to start with for those with back issues or who are beginners and still building up their muscles in their lower back.
+This will keep you more upright and can be a simpler exercise to start with for those with back issues or who are beginners and still building up the muscles in their lower back.
 Being more upright would work your quads (front of your thighs) a bit more, too.

 Dumbbell Sumo Deadlift Exercise Demonstration:

-As you continue to get stronger and want to progress you could stand narrower and grab the weights on the outsides of your legs.
+As you continue to get stronger and want to progress, you could stand narrower and grab the weights on the outsides of your legs.
 This would make your upper body more horizontal (bent over) as you pick up the weight.
 This would work your lower back (spinal erectors, etc.) and your hamstrings (back of your thigh) a bit more.
 If the barbell or dumbbell is too low for you (long legs) or you have limited mobility, you could do raised deadlifts and move the weight up off the floor to keep the progression in smaller steps.

 Same hip-hinge movement, but different muscle groups and muscle fibres are being worked.